ATOC 4815/5815

 • Can’t extract month, day, hour

-Reading CSVs: The Right Way
+Reading CSVs: The Easy Way

 Use parse_dates to convert string → datetime: